 \section{Introduction}

 In recent years, Multimodal Large Language Models (MLLMs) have demonstrated remarkable capabilities in understanding and reasoning across diverse tasks such as image captioning, visual question answering, and image-text retrieval, emerging as a key driving force behind the advancement of multimodal artificial intelligence \cite{Qwen-VL, llava, Qwen2.5-VL, internvl3}.
-With continuous improvements in model architectures and the scaling up of training data, MLLMs have achieved significant progress in handling complex semantics and achieving fine-grained cross-modal alignment.
+With continuous improvements in model architectures and the scaling up of training data, MLLMs have achieved significant progress in handling complex semantics and achieving fine-grained cross-modal alignment \cite{feng2026robust}.
 However, recent studies \cite{deepeyes,vicrop,zoomeye,vstar,hrbench,dyfo} have revealed that existing approaches still fall short of expectations in handling high-resolution image tasks, as evidenced by their suboptimal performance on benchmarks such as V$^*$Bench \cite{vstar}.

 To enhance the model's perception of image details, existing methods often adopt a ``locate-then-zoom-in" strategy.
 Training-based approaches, such as Supervised Fine-Tuning (SFT) \cite{visual-cot} or Reinforcement Learning (RL) \cite{deepeyes,unvisual_cot}, can guide models to identify relevant regions.
 However, they suffer from critical drawbacks \cite{investigating,limit-of-rlvr}, including high costs, lengthy training, and a lack of cross-architecture transferability, which severely limits their scalability and practical deployment.
-Training-free methods \cite{vicrop,zoomeye,dyfo}, which automatically locate regions by analyzing attention or performing tree-based search, are often inefficient at inference due to multiple forward passes and exhibit high miss rates, especially when handling multiple objects, limiting their practicality.
+Training-free methods \cite{vicrop,zoomeye,dyfo}, which automatically locate regions by analyzing attention or performing tree-based search, are often inefficient at inference due to multiple forward passes and exhibit high miss rates, especially when handling multiple objects, limiting practicality.

-However, we find that the widely adopted ``zoom-in” strategy conflates upscaling and cropping and simply upscaling the image can not improve MLLM's preformance.
-To trace the true bottlenecks and isolate what actually improves performance, we conduct a \textbf{hierarchical decoupling analysis} (\figref{fig:thinklines}) starting from the zoom-in operation:
+However, we find that the widely used ``zoom-in'' strategy conflates two operations, upscaling and cropping, and that upscaling alone does not improve MLLM performance.
+To trace the true bottlenecks and isolate what actually improves performance, we conduct a \textbf{hierarchical decoupling analysis} (Fig.~\ref{fig:thinklines}) starting from the zoom-in operation:

-(i) \textbf{Zoom-in $\rightarrow$ upscale and crop}.
-Quantitative experiments find that scaling the whole image alone does not help MLLM decisions, indicating that cropping is the crucial component responsible for performance gains.
+(i) Zoom-in $\rightarrow$ upscale and crop.
+Quantitative results show that scaling the full image provides little benefit, while cropping accounts for most of the improvement.